Ikbal Hanim: Marriage

 In the meantime, Abbas began to have sexual relations with Ikbal, and on 12 February 1895, she gave birth to a girl, named Emina in honor of her grandmother.
 A contract of marriage between her and the khedive was written on 19 February, seven days later.
-At the public celebration the khédiveh mere hosted the women's reception.
-Ikbal eventually bore all of Abbas's six children, Princess Atiyaullah, born on 9 June 1896, Princess Fathiya, born on 27 November 1897, Prince Muhammad Abdel Moneim, born on 20 February, Princess Lutfiya, born on 29 September 1900, and Prince Muhammad Abdul Kadir, born on 4 February 1902.
+At the public celebration the khedive’s mother hosted the women's reception.
+Ikbal eventually bore all of Abbas's six children, Princess Atiyatullah, born on 9 June 1896, Princess Fathiya, born on 27 November 1897, Prince Muhammad Abdel Moneim, born on 20 February 1899, Princess Lutfiya Shawkat, born on 29 September 1900, and Prince Muhammad Abdul Kadir, born on 4 February 1902.